dianaow/flask-react-d3-celery/README.md

 ## Deployment
 - The front-end and back-end was each deployed to separate AWS Elastic Beanstalk environments.
+- I attempted to deploy it as a single AWS EB app, but encountered some issues configuring Nginx to frontend my backend services.
+Furthermore, the larger app size meant i have to upgrade the EC2 instance type to 't2.small', which had to be paid for.
+Hence, it was a more viable option to deploy to two separate EC2 instances.
 - The Webpack build to generate static assets happens locally before deployment and the generated files are bundled with the deployment package.

 ## Architecture